Back to Blog

 • You want real AI-generated video from photos, not a slideshow

-• You want to upload photos and get video back without editing
+• You want to upload photos and get finished ads back without editing

-• You need marketing-ready video content from product or property photos
+• You need marketing-ready video content from product photos

 Use Canva when: